garkling/distributed-databases/postgres/README.md

 `just count-lost-update`/`python main.py --method lost_update`

-With the `--connections 10` and `--iters 10000` the result is close to `10000`, but nondeterministic
+With the `--connections 10 --iters 10000` the result is close to `10000`, but nondeterministic
 Time `~318 seconds`
 Time range between `1th` and `10th` connection `307-318 seconds`